-BenQ brings us that bit closer to the dream of stepping right into our favorite games with their immersive ultrawide curved monitor – the EX3501R.
-This curvaceous monster is big – a massive 35 inches big.
+BenQ brings us a little closer to the dream of stepping right into our favorite games with their immersive ultrawide curved monitor – the EX3501R.
+This curvaceous monster is big – a massive 35 inches.

 |Screen Size & Aspect Ratio||35″ / 21:9|